 - Alphabet's return on invested capital of 32.3% is good.

 - Return On Equity (ROE) which is a measure of the company's profitability, looks great for Alphabet at 15.5%.

 - The company has a good Free Cash Flow (FCF) margin of 28.6%.

 Should you sell GOOGL stock?

-- GOOGL stock is trading at a PS multiple of 6.6, which is a negative when compared to the Internet Services industry average multiple of 2.6.
+- The company is trading at a price to sales multiple of 7.2, which is overvalued in comparison to the Internet Services industry average multiple of 2.8.

 Financial analysis of Alphabet along with a look at the company's growth, core business, its new ventures etc. makes one see the value of this tech stock.
 The company has repeatedly innovated, made strategic acquisitions, and has a huge portfolio of patents.
 All this and growing Alphabet assets makes us bullish about the stock.
 The stock has seen a steady rise in price as can be seen from Alphabet stock price history.